BugUniversity-2024/2025-ITSE-Shortlinker/docs/WhitePaper/WhitePaper_Final.md

 ## 1.3 Market pain points

-Jack, a course-project lead at SCNU, faces challenges when sharing resources efficiently.
+Jack, a course-project leader at SCNU, faces challenges when sharing resources efficiently.
 He must distribute sign-up forms, slides, and materials across WeChat groups, Douyin profiles, and class forums.
 Long URLs hurt readability, are often truncated by character limits, and display inconsistently across platforms.
 QR code screenshots break when forwarded, and he lacks unified management tools, making it time-consuming to update links and respond to questions about "which link is the latest."

 TinyBridge is designed to address this gap in professional link management.
 Current methods lead to inefficiency—users can't track link performance, struggle with brand consistency across platforms, and face high costs with commercial solutions like Bitly ($199/month for advanced analytics).
 Free alternatives like TinyURL lack essential tracking capabilities.